Situationism (psychology): Experimental evidence

 Studies investigating bystander effects also support situationism.
 For example, in 1973, Darley and Batson conducted a study where they asked students at a seminary school to give a presentation in a separate building.
 They gave each individual participant a topic, and would then tell a participant that they were supposed to be there immediately, or in a few minutes, and sent them on their way to the building.
 On the way, each participant encountered a confederate who was on the ground, clearly in need of medical attention.
 Darley and Batson observed that more participants who had extra time stopped to help the confederate than those who were in a hurry.
+Nearly 63% of those in a low-hurry condition stopped to help, compared with only 10% in the high-hurry condition.
 Helping was not predicted by religious personality measures, and the results therefore indicate that the situation influenced their behavior.